Peggy Carter (Marvel Cinematic Universe): Appearances

+Hayley Atwell portrays Peggy Carter in the Marvel Cinematic Universe films Captain America: The First Avenger (2011), Agent Carter (2013), Captain America: The Winter Soldier (2014), Avengers: Age of Ultron (2015), Ant-Man (2015), Avengers: Endgame Atwell appears in images in Captain America: Civil War (2016).

+Atwell also appears in the television series Agents of S.H.I.E.L.D.'s episodes "Shadows" (2014) and "The Things We Bury" (2014), and in the television series Agent Carter (2015–2016).

+Gabriella Graves portrays a young Carter in the Agent Carter episode "Smoke & Mirrors".

+Atwell voices an alternate version in the What If...? season 2 episode "What If...
+Peter Quill Attacked Earth's Mightiest Heroes?".
+In an alternate 1988, she is responsible for bringing together the Avengers to face Peter Quill and Ego.

 Fictional character biography

 Early life

-Margaret Carter was born in 1921 to Amanda Carter.
-After the apparent death of her brother Michael in World War II, Carter decided to leave her then-fiancé Fred Wells to join MI6, being assigned to the Strategic Scientific Reserve (SSR).
+Margaret Elizabeth Carter was born in Hampstead, England, on April 9, 1921, to her parents Harrison and Amanda Carter.
+After the death of her brother Michael fighting in World War II, Carter decided to leave her then-fiancé Fred Wells and joined the British Intelligence, and assigned as a code breaker in Bletchley Park, rising quickly through the ranks, she was assigned to the Secret British Intelligence and was later reassigned as a British Liaison to the American Forces fighting the Nazis, becoming a key member of the Strategic Scientific Reserve (SSR).

 Project Rebirth

 In 1943, Carter is tasked by the SSR to help oversee Project Rebirth, a program to create an army of supersoldiers for the United States war effort.
 Carter joins Howard Stark and Dr. Abraham Erskine in overseeing the program.
 After a series of tests on different soldiers, the sickly Steve Rogers is chosen due to his heroic character.
 Erskine subjects Rogers to the super-soldier treatment, injecting him with a Super Soldier Serum and dosing him with vita-rays.

-After Rogers emerges from the experiment as a super soldier, an undercover Heinz Kruger, a Hydra agent, kills Erskine and flees with a vial of the serum.
+After Rogers emerges from the experiment as a super soldier, an undercover Hydra agent, Heinz Kruger, kills Erskine and flees with a vial of the serum.
 Rogers and Carter pursue Kruger; Carter nearly kills him but Rogers saves her from being hit by his vehicle.
 The assassin avoids interrogation by committing suicide with a cyanide capsule.